palask/howtogit/README.md

 - [ ] Highlight square brackets for variables (Syntax highlighting)
 	- https://stackoverflow.com/questions/23226224/inline-code-syntax-highlighting-in-github-markdown
 	- https://jekyllrb.com/docs/configuration/markdown/
+- [ ] Square brackets become Input fields on click so they can be modified before copying the command
 - [ ] Try other theme or use alternative to Jekyll
 	- https://jekyllthemes.dev/moonwalk-a-fast-and-minimalistic-blog-theme-with-clean-dark-mode/
 	- https://jekyllthemes.dev/a-simple-jekyll-theme-created-for-building-a-digital-garden-with-obsidian-and-github-pages/